Saadalh/Drone_Multi-Sensor_Calibration/README.md

    -v: Specifies the velocity of the robot arm, default=0.3
    -a: Specifies the acceleration of the robot arm, default=0.1
    -u: Specifies the CrazyFlie radio-AP URI, default=radio://0/100/2M/E7E7E7E701

+7) Place the mid-point of the charuco board under the camera, and press Enter.
+Tested on a 3x5 board, with 55mm checker size, and 43mm marker size.

 The script should create/overwrite the following files:
 - Camera captures saved in "logs/captures".